hollobit/COVID-19-AI/README.md

-# AI for fighting to COVID-19
+# Artificial Intelligence to the fight against COVID-19

-The purpose of this repository is providing the curated resource list of the state-of-the-art works on the field of AI(Aritificial Intelligence)/DL(Deep Learning) for fighting to COVID-19.
+The purpose of this repository is providing the curated resource list of the state-of-the-art works on the field of AI(Aritificial Intelligence)/DL(Deep Learning) to the fight against COVID-19.

 Contributions are welcome.
-Please contact me at hollobit@etri.re.kr or send a pull request.
+Please contact us at hollobit@etri.re.kr / astaria82@gmail.com or send a pull request.
 You can have to add links through pull requests or create an issue which something I missed or need to start a discussion.

 ----
 ## Contents